A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Introduction

-and extend $U_n$ inside the small ball $\B(\frac 1 m)$ is a smooth way, which is possible since the map $\varphi_n$ is in the trivial homotopy class, and with an energetical cost tending to $0$ and $n$ goes to $+ \infty$.
-Since the energy of the map $\varphi_n$ concentrates at the North Pole $P$, it follows that hence the $(m-1)$-energy of the sequence $(U_n)_{n \in \N}$ concentrates on the segment $[0,P]$.
+and extending $U_n$ inside the small ball $\B(\frac 1 n)$ in a smooth way with \emph{vanishing energy control}\footnote{A similar or related construction is given in Proposition \ref{trivialextend} of Subsection \ref{trivial}.}: This is possible since the map $\varphi_n$ belongs to the trivial homotopy class, and with an energetical cost tending to $0$ and $n$ goes to $+ \infty$.
+Since the energy of the map $\varphi_n$ concentrates at the North Pole $\nP$ in view of Lemma \ref{bulle}, it follows from the construction \eqref{extra} that the $(m-1)$-energy of the sequence $(U_n)_{n \in \N}$ concentrates on the radial extension of the North Pole, that is, on the segment $[0,\nP]$.